 A Wisconsin rental agreement is a legal contract between a landlord overseeing a rental property and a tenant who wishes to use it.
 Wisconsin landlord-tenant law governs these agreements; rental terms must be within the limits allowed by law.

 Wisconsin Rental Agreement Types

-Common Rental Agreements in Wisconsin
+Common Residential Rental Agreements in Wisconsin

-Wisconsin Required Lease Disclosures
+Wisconsin Required Residential Lease Disclosures

-- Code Violation Disclosure (required for some) – Any known code violations that pose a health risk and exist at the beginning of the lease must be disclosed to potential tenants in Wisconsin.
+- Code Violation Disclosure (required for some leases) – Wisconsin landlords must disclose any known code violations that pose a health risk and exist at the beginning of the tenancy.

 To learn more about required disclosures in Wisconsin, click here.

 Wisconsin Landlord Tenant Laws

 - Warranty of Habitability – Wisconsin landlords must rent out only habitable rental property, which includes hot water, heating, electricity, and plumbing, among other things.
 Tenants can expect completed repairs, “promptly,” after giving proper notice.
 If a landlord fails to repair promptly, a tenant may reduce rent payments or terminate the lease.
 Full rent withholding isn’t allowed, nor repairing and deducting.

 - Evictions – Wisconsin landlords may evict tenants for a number of reasons such as failure to pay rent, lease violations, or illegal acts.
 The notice and grace period depend on the eviction type (notice to pay, comply, or quit).
 Eviction usually takes between 2-16 weeks depending on complexity.